Does a POA Expire? Understanding Power of Attorney Validity and Lifespan

 Springing Power of Attorney

-A springing POA becomes effective only when a predetermined condition, such as the principal’s incapacitation, occurs.
+A springing POA becomes effective only when a predetermined condition occurs, such as the principal’s incapacitation.
 Its expiration depends on the terms within the document or state laws.

 Medical Power of Attorney

-A medical POA allows an agent to make healthcare decisions if the principal cannot do so.
-It is valid until the principal regains decision-making capacity or passes away, unless otherwise stated in the document.
+A medical POA allows an agent to make healthcare decisions if the principal cannot.
+Unless otherwise stated in the document, it is valid until the principal regains decision-making capacity or passes away.

 Factors That May Cause a POA to Expire

 Several factors can end the validity of a Power of Attorney (POA), depending on its terms, type, and surrounding circumstances.
-It’s essential to understand these factors to manage the lifecycle of a POA effectively.
+Understanding these factors is essential to managing the POA’s lifecycle effectively.

 Expiration Date or Timeframe